-Field Description 7 ADPU ATD Power Down - This bit provides on/off control over the ATD block allowing reduced MCU power consumption.
+Field Description 7 ADPU ATD Power Up - This bit provides on/off control over the ATD block allowing reduced MCU power consumption.
 Because analog electronic is turned off when powered down, the ATD requires a recovery time period after ADPU bit is enabled.
-0 Power down ATD 1 Normal ATD functionality 6 AFFC ATD Fast Flag Clear All ATD flag clearing operates normally (read the status register ATDSTAT1 before reading the result register to clear the associate CCF flag).
+0 Power down ATD 1 Normal ATD functionality 6 AFFC ATD Fast Flag Clear All O ATD flag clearing operates normally (read the status register ATDSTAT1 before reading the result register to clear the associate CCF flag).
 Changes all ATD conversion complete flags to a fast clear sequence.
 Any access to a result register will cause the associate CCF flag to clear automatically.
-5 AWAI ATD Power Down in Wait Mode - When entering Wait Mode this bit provides on/off control over the ATD block allowing reduced MCU power.
+5 AWAI ATD Power Down in Wait Mode - When entering wait mode this bit provides on/off control over the ATD block allowing reduced MCU power.
 Because analog electronic is turned off when powered down, the ATD requires a recovery time period after exit from Wait mode.
-O ATD continues to run in Wait mode Halt conversion and power down ATD during Wait mode After exiting Wait mode with an interrupt conversion will resume.
+O ATD continues to run in Wait mode Halt conversion and power down ATD during wait mode After exiting wait mode with an interrupt conversion will resume.
 But due to the recovery time the result of this conversion should be ignored.
 4 ETRIGLE External Trigger Level/Edge Control - This bit controls the sensitivity of the external trigger signal.
 See Table 7-6 for details.
 3 ETRIGP External Trigger Polarity - This bit controls the polarity of the external trigger signal.
 See Table 7-6 for details.
-2 ETRIGE External Trigger Mode Enable - This bit enables the external trigger on ETRIG pin or one of the ATD channels as described in Table 7-4.
-If external trigger source is one the ATD channels, the digital input buffer of this channel is enabled.
+2 ETRIGE External Trigger Mode Enable - This bit enables the external trigger on one of the AD channels or one of the ETRIG3-0 inputs as described in Table 7-4.
+If external trigger source is one of the AD channels, the digital input buffer of this channel is enabled.
 The external trigger allows to synchronize sample and ATD conversions processes with external events.
-0 Disable external trigger 1 Enable external trigger Note: If using one of the ATD channel as external trigger (ETRIGSEL = 0) the conversion results for this channel have no meaning while external trigger mode is enabled.
+0 Disable external trigger 1 Enable external trigger Note: If using one of the AD channel as external trigger (ETRIGSEL = 0) the conversion results for this channel have no meaning while external trigger mode is enabled.

 Table 7-5.
-ATDCTL2 Field Descriptions (continued)
+ATDCTL2 Field Descriptions (Continued)